jarrodparkes/jarrodparkes.github.io/_posts/2019-01-25-who-a-hiring-method.md

 ### The Screening Interview

-- “Im going to spend the first 20 minutes asking some questions and getting to know you, after that you can spend the next 10-20 minutes asking me questions to get to know us.
-How’s that sound?”
+- "Im going to spend the first 20 minutes asking some questions and getting to know you, after that you can spend the next 10-20 minutes asking me questions to get to know us.
+How’s that sound?"
 - 4 key questions: (1) what are your career goals (2) what are you really good at professionally (3) what are you not so good at or not interested in professionally (4) who were your last 5 bosses and how would they rate you on a 1-10 scale
 - What are your career goals?
 This tells you alignment and helps you weed out people that ultimately don’t want to do something like the job your hiring
 - What are you good at?
 Have them to tell you 8-12 examples; if they say decisive, then ask them to give you examples that reflect that
 - What are you not good at?
-This is more revealing than “your weaknesses”; push them for a real weakness, if you don’t feel like you’re getting one tell them in the next stage of interview we’d reach out to your references what might they tell us a weakness is?
+This is more revealing than "your weaknesses"; push them for a real weakness, if you don’t feel like you’re getting one tell them in the next stage of interview we’d reach out to your references what might they tell us a weakness is?
 - Who were your last 5 bosses and how would they rate you on a 1-10 scale?
 Here, candidates don’t feel like they can lie if they think you’re going to call the references in next stage; weed out anything 6 and below; 7 is neutral; look for 8 and above
 - Check all answers against your scorecard
-- Use the “what?
+- Use the "what?
 How?
-And tell me more?”
+And tell me more?"
 (Getting curious method) to learn more about answers; many more variations of these questions
 - If you don’t like the answers you are hearing you can shorten the screen
-- Screen aggressively and hit “next” quickly — don’t want to waste resources on bad fits
+- Screen aggressively and hit "next" quickly — don’t want to waste resources on bad fits

 ### The Top-Grading Interview

 - top-grading interview: data-focused and observes patterns of behavior
 - Ask these questions for each of the jobs listed (max 3?):
     - What were you hired to do?
-Hopefully reveals their “scorecard” from previous job
+Hopefully reveals their "scorecard" from previous job
     - What were you most proud of?
 You’ll get the real stories versus possibly embellished resume line items; these stories should correlate to outcomes/results
     - What were some low points during the job?
 Keep pushing until you hear the lows, people can be hesitant to share
     - Who were the people you worked with?
 Specifically your boss?
 What was their name and how do spell that?
 What was it like working with them?
 What would they say were your strengths and weaknesses?